SanderMiller/CompRobo2020Swarms/index.md

 ## Implementation of Boids Algorithm

 ### Separation
-The first rule of Boids algorithm says that agents too close together will trun away from each other to spread out.
+The first rule of Boids algorithm says that **agents too close together will turn away from each other** to spread out.

 ### Alignment
-The second rule of Boids algorithm is that agents within a flock should turn towards the average heading of the flock.
+The second rule of Boids algorithm is that **agents within a flock should turn towards the average heading** of the flock.
 To do this we calculated the average heading of all agents within the visibility radius of each agent, and steered the agent accordingly.
 In NetLogo headings are given in degrees between 0 and 360.
 To calculate the average heading of the flock we first found the corresponding average x and y values of the heading angles by taking the sum of the cos and sin of each heading, and then dividing by the number visible agents within the flock.
 Then we took the inverse tangent of the average y value over the average x value.
 An example of calculating the average flock heading can be shown below.
 <p align="center">
   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />